meta-quest/Meta-Spatial-SDK-Samples/README.md

 First, ensure that all of the [requirements](#requirements) are met.

-Then, bring this package into the project, to build and run these samples:
+Then, to build and run a sample:

-1. Download the sample applications in the local folder
+1. Clone this repository to your computer
 2. Open the specific sample app with Android Studio
-3. Plugin the Quest device to the Laptap
+3. Plug in your Quest device to your computer
-4. Click the "Run 'app'" button in the Android Studio toolbar, The sample should be built, installed and run in the connected Quest devices automatically
+4. Click the "Run" button in the Android Studio toolbar, the app will now be running on your headset

-Notes:
+**Notes**:

 - All samples, except **MRUKSample**, require you to install [Meta Spatial Editor](https://developers.meta.com/horizon/documentation/spatial-sdk/spatial-editor-overview).
 - MediaPlayerSample contains an example of custom shaders, which requires the NDK to be installed and set up in *app/build.gradle.kts* (ex. `ndkVersion = "27.0.12077973"`)